Blood pressure

 Blood pressure that is too low is called hypotension, pressure that is consistently too high is called hypertension, and normal pressure is called normotension.
-Both hypertension and hypotension have many causes and may be of sudden onset or of long duration.
+Both hypertension and hypotension have many causes and may occur suddenly or develop over time.
 Long-term hypertension is a risk factor for many diseases, including stroke, heart disease, and kidney failure.
-Long-term hypertension is more common than long-term hypotension.

 Classification, normal and abnormal values

 Systemic arterial pressure

 Blood pressure measurements can be influenced by circumstances of measurement.
 Guidelines use different thresholds for office (also known as clinic), home (when the person measures their own blood pressure at home), and ambulatory blood pressure (using an automated device over a 24-hour period).